 9. Third-party data integration

 Comprehensive emergency alert software goes beyond just weather alerting.
-It can also ingest and display third-party data within the crawl such as school closings, sports scores or headlines for added value.
+It can also ingest and display third-party data within the crawl, such as school closings, sports scores, or headlines for added value.

 Invest in custom emergency alert software with Max Alert Live